rimazk123/typescript-starter/README.md

 - `npm start` - Just runs `node ./dist/server/server.js`
 - `npm start:prod` - sets `NODE_ENV` to `production` and then runs `node ./dist/server/server.js`.
 (Bypassing webpack proxy)

+This repo uses Prisma for database migrations and integrations, for more info on how to use Prisma's CLI read here: https://www.prisma.io/docs/reference/api-reference/command-reference.

 ### Config

 All applications require a config mechanism, for example, `SLACK_API_TOKEN`.
 Things that you don't want in your git history, you want a different environment to have different value (dev/staging/production).
 This repo uses the file `config.ts` to access all your app variables.
 And a `.env` file to override variable in dev environment.
 This file is ignored from git.